hoangduytran/blender-manual/manual/editors/3dview/modes.rst

 - If you're not yet in the mode, you can simply select all the objects and enter it.
-- If you're already in the mode, you can bring other objects into it by clicking :kbd:`Ctrl-LMB` on the dot in the Outliner.
+- If you're already in the mode, you can bring other objects into it by clicking :kbd:`Ctrl-LMB` on the dot in the :doc:`Outliner </editors/outliner/introduction>`.
   Removing objects from the mode works in the same way.

 Some points of note:

-- The Properties editor will only ever show the details (shape keys, UV maps...) of the active object, not of all the selected ones.
+- The :doc:`/editors/properties_editor` editor will only ever show the details (shape keys, UV maps...) of the active object, not of all the selected ones.
 - Selecting any element from an object will make it the active one.
 - There are limits to the edits you can make.
   For example, you can't create an edge that connects vertices from